2004 Democratic National Convention keynote address: Convention and final preparations

 What I'd like to do is talk about the vision the Democratic Party has for this country.
 You know, I think that there's enormous strength in the country, enormous resilience in the country, but people are struggling, and as I've been traveling throughout Illinois over the last 18 months, what I've been seeing are people who are concerned about their economic security, concerned about their ability to pay for their health care, their kids, sending them to college, and if we can project an optimistic vision that says we can be stronger at home, more respected abroad, and that John Kerry has the message and the strength to lead us in that fashion, then I think we'll be successful.

-This was followed by appearances on Face the Nation and Late Edition.
+He also appeared on Face the Nation and Late Edition with Wolf Blitzer.

-Obama appeared on Good Morning America the day of the speech, and when asked how he would deal with the fact that he was against the invasion of Iraq while Kerry and Edwards supported the resolution approving the use of military force, responded that they were focused on the future instead of looking back at the past, and that now everyone was interested in seeing a successful policy on the war.
-Obama also stated the advice his wife Michelle had given him for the night's address: "Don't screw it up."
+On July 27, the morning before his speech, Obama appeared on Good Morning America.
+When asked how he would deal with the fact that he was against the 2003 invasion of Iraq while Kerry and his running mate John Edwards supported the resolution approving the use of military force, Obama responded that they were focused on the future instead of looking back at the past.
+Obama also said that his wife, Michelle, had given him advice for the speech: "Don't screw it up."

-During another interview that morning with NPR, Obama said, "I'm sure I'm going to be excited, although I was here last night and something that really takes the pressure off, you realize that nobody's listening...
-So, you know, who knows what lines I could slip in there...No one would notice.
-So as long as I'm smiling and waving, I think I'll be OK."
-He referred to talk about his presidential prospects as silly, and also addressed the risk of being typecast, as another young African-American politician, Harold Ford, had given the keynote address in 2000.
-That afternoon he was at Boston Harbor where he gave a speech on environmental policy to a small crowd.

-According to Martin Nesbitt, a close friend of Obama, the two were walking together the afternoon before the speech, and when Nesbitt likened him to a rock star because of the crowd growing behind them, Obama replied: "Yeah, if you think it’s bad today, wait until tomorrow...
+During another interview that morning with NPR, Obama referred to discussion of his prospects as a presidential candidate as silly, and addressed the risk of being typecast, as another young, African American politician (Harold Ford Jr.) had given the 2000 keynote.
+In the afternoon, he gave a speech on environmental policy to a small crowd at Boston Harbor.
+According to Martin Nesbitt, on the afternoon before the speech, Nesbitt likened Obama to a rock star because of the crowd growing behind them, and Obama replied, "Yeah, if you think it’s bad today, wait until tomorrow.
 My speech is pretty good."

+During advance preparations, some Obama advisors were concerned because it was the first time the candidate had used a teleprompter.
+He conducted three one-hour practice sessions in the FleetCenter locker rooms and reportedly had difficulty with the teleprompter, while also adapting to various techniques for speaking to a live convention crowd and television audience.
+During preprataions, he met Kerry staffer and speechwriter Jon Favreau, who would later become Obama's own speechwriter.
+Favreau informed Obama that a sentence in his speech, "We're not red states and blue states; we're all Americans, standing up together for the red, white, and blue," would be removed to avoid overlap with Kerry's acceptance speech, which included the sentence, "Maybe some just see us divided into those red states and blue states, but I see us as one America: red, white, and blue."
+It is unclear whether or not this line existed in Kerry's speech before the campaign reviewed Obama's, but regardless, its removal reportedly angered Obama.